 “Did you hear?”
 Gita’s head appears up the ladder, and her golden ringlets bounce.
 Everyone is envious of her hair.
 “The old woman says it’s a big one.”

-“The old woman” is Terezín slang for the person who spreads a rumor.
-It is never someone specific spreading bonkes.
-It is always “the old woman.”
-That way, the Nazis have no one to blame.
+“The old woman” is Terezín slang.
+It’s like saying, “I heard through the grapevine….”
+There isn’t a specific old woman spreading bonkes.
+All of us spread them.

 “How big?”
 I ask.